EN

 Bluelight Reading Series gives Caribbean heritage writers the chance to collaborate with our co-resident dramaturgs Jasmeene Francois and Sasha Wells, develop the work with a director and cast of actors, and engage directly with the community.

-Join us for staged readings of their latest works this fall at the
+Join us for 3 staged readings in Fall 2025 at

 Queens Public Library - Forest Hills Branch